Even the best CV in the world can be let down by poor presentation…

 Choose a professional font.
 A professional font ensures that your CV can be easily read and simply scanned.
 Remember: Comic Sans is not your friend.

 Play to your strengths.
 Format your CV to maximise the impact of your application.
 For example, if you feel a lack of experience is holding you back, lead with education instead.
-As long as you can relate it back to the role in question, how you order the sections is very much up to you.
+As long as you can relate it back to the role in question, how you order the sections is up to you.

 Use bullet points.
-They’re a great way to draw attention to any key facts or relevant information, allowing a hiring manager to skim the document easily and find out your significant achievements without having to wade through the hyperbole.
+They’re a great way to draw attention to any key facts or relevant information, allowing a hiring manager to skim the document easily and find your significant achievements without having to wade through the hyperbole.

 Be afraid of white space.
 Don’t fear the gaps.
 Even if you think your CV looks quite bare, as long as you’ve included all the relevant information and applicable, quantifiable achievements, you needn’t worry.
 Remember: Sometimes less is more.